Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches

 We concentrate now on capturing the absolute anticommutativity of the (anti-)BRST charges within the purview of ACSA where the superspace of the $(1, 1)$-dimensional (anti-) chiral super sub-manifolds are taken into consideration.
 Towards this central goal in our mind, we express the modified forms of the (anti-)BRST charges $Q_{(\bar B)B}^{(2)}$ of Eq.
 (81) in the following mathematical expression within the framework of ACSA, namely;

 where the supervariables with the superscripts $(ab)$ and $(b)$ have been quoted in Eqs.
 (64) and (57), respectively.
 At this crucial juncture, we note the following:

-The above relations are nothing but the explicit proof of the anticommutativity property of the (anti-)BRST charges $Q_{(\bar B)B}^{(2)}$ (within the ambit of ACSA).
+The above relations are nothing but the explicit proof of the absolute anticommutativity relations of the conserved (anti-)BRST charges $Q_{(\bar B)B}^{(2)}$ (within the ambit of ACSA).

 We wrap-up this sub-section with the following comments.
 First, the off-shell nilpotency $[Q_{(\bar B)B}^2 = 0]$ of the (anti-)BRST charges $Q_{(\bar B)B}$ is intimately connected with the nilpotency $(\partial_\theta^2 = 0, \partial_{\bar\theta }^2 = 0)$ of the translational generators $(\partial_\theta, \partial_{\bar\theta})$ along the $(\theta, \bar\theta)$-directions of the $(1, 1)$-dimensional {\it chiral} and {\it anti-chiral} super sub-manifolds.
 Second, in the {\it ordinary} space, the above statements of the off-shell nilpotency are captured in the equations (75) and (79).
 Third, the absolute anticommutativity of the BRST charge {\it with} the anti-BRST charge is related to the nilpotency $(\partial_\theta^2 = 0)$ of the translational generator $(\partial_\theta)$ along the $\theta$-direction of the {\it chiral} super submanifold.
-On the other hand, the absolute anticommutativity of the anti-BRST charge {\it with} the BRST charge is connected with the nilpotency $(\partial_{\bar\theta}^2 = 0)$ of the translational generator $(\partial_{\bar\theta})$ along the $\bar\theta$-direction of the {\it anti-chiral} super submanifold.
-Fourth, the above statements have been corroborated in the {\it ordinary} space by the equation (82) where the off-shell nilpotency $[s_{(a)b}^2 = 0]$ of the (anti-)BRST transformations $[s_{(a)b}]$ and the anticommutativity $[\{Q_B^{(2)}, Q_{\bar B}^{(2)}\} = 0]$ of the (anti-)BRST charges $[Q_{(\bar B)B}^{(2)}]$ are found to be inter-connected in an intimate manner.
+The absolute anticommutativity of the anti-BRST charge {\it with} the BRST charge, on the other hand, is connected with the nilpotency $(\partial_{\bar\theta}^2 = 0)$ of the translational generator $(\partial_{\bar\theta})$ along the $\bar\theta$-direction of the {\it anti-chiral} super submanifold.
+Fourth, the above statements have been corroborated in the {\it ordinary} space by the equation (82) where the off-shell nilpotency $[s_{(a)b}^2 = 0]$ of the (anti-)BRST transformations $[s_{(a)b}]$ and the anticommutativity $[\{Q_B^{(2)}, Q_{\bar B}^{(2)}\} = 0]$ of the (anti-)BRST charges $[Q_{(\bar B)B}^{(2)}]$ are found to be inter-connected in an intimate and beautiful manner.